cheng-li/pyramid/README.md

     * Gaussian Mixture
     * Bernoulli Mixture

-_At the moment, not all algorithms are released yet.
+_At the moment, not all algorithms are released.
 We are actively working on tidying up the source files and adding documentations.
-We will release a few algorithms at a time when they are ready and hope to have all available soon!_
+We will release a few algorithms at a time when they are ready and hope to have all algorthms released soon!_
 ## **Requirements**
 If you just want to use pyramid as a command line tool (which is very simple), all you need is [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).